mProjectsCode/obsidian-collection/src/content/docs/Plugin Dev/Testing/GeneralTips.md

 Each test should only test one thing.
 This does not mean that a test must only have one `expect`.
 A test should do something to the subject being tested and then check that the state of the subject is what you expect with one or more `expect` calls.

+## Code Coverage

+While code coverage can be a useful metric, you have to be aware that it simply means there is a test that runs this piece of code, but that does not say anything about the quality of the test.

+That being said, I find coverage reports quite useful to find functions that i forgot to test.

 ## Example

 Say for example you want to test a time parser for the format `HH:MM` where `HH` is the two digit hour and `MM` is the two digit minute.